 You get to places it’s hard to reach by public transport and can access hikes you can only reach by driving to the trailhead.

-We have explored so many hidden gems in Spain in the last year just by slow traveling and spending several weeks in each destination.
+We have explored so many hidden gems in Spain in the last couple of years just by slow traveling and spending several weeks in each destination.

 And I can’t wait to keep exploring other great off the beaten path travel destinations across the world by van.